wangzhuo1016/daos-v2.0/docs/QSG/autotest.md

 ## Clean Up

-Remove one of the copy created using datamover
+Remove one of the copies created using datamover

 	rm -rf /tmp/daos_dfuse/daos_container_copy